KSchopmeyer/walkermocks/Scripts/README.rst

 SMI-S is 2516 pages of reading spread across 8 books, plus it references another 14 or so DMTF profiles which amount to another 660 pages of reading.
 So, the question is where do you start?
 We have come up with a series of Quick Start Guides that are designed to help you get started by illustrating how to find useful SMI-S information in mock servers (mock ups of SMI-S server implementations).
 The Quick Start Guides don't illustrate EVERYTHING in the 3176 pages, but they give you a head start at finding some important items in SMI-S.

 We currently have quick start guides for:

 * The Interop Namespace - What is it and what does it tell us?

 * Performance Information - Where do I find performance information in an SMI-S Server?

 * Capacity Information - Where do I find storage capacity information in an SMI-S Server?

 * Hardware Information - Where do I find hardware information in an SMI-S Server?

-* Product Information - Where do I find product information in an SMI-S Server?
+* Product Information - Where do I find product information in an SMI-S

 * Software Information - Where do I find software information in an SMI-S Server?

 TOOL USED FOR THE QUICK START GUIDE ILLUSTRATION